sebaim/MercadolibreMutantes/README.md

 * Build and Run Application

 ## Unit Test
-* It was done with Nunit3 Framework and Moq Framework to mock database access
+* It was done with Nunit3 Framework and Moq Framework to mock components
 * Code coverage was calculated with trial version of dotCover (from Resharper)
 * It cover almost 100% of the code logic, mocking database for DAL class
 ![Code Coverage](CodeCoverageNew.png)